openzipkin/zipkin/zipkin-storage/cassandra3/README.md

 ### Time-To_live
 Time-To-Live is default now at the table level.
 It can not be overridden in write requests.

+There's a different default TTL for trace data and indexes, 7 days vs 3 days respectively.
+The impact is that you can retrieve a trace by ID for up to 7 days, but you can only search the last 3 days of traces (ex by service name).

 ### Compaction
 Time-series data is compacted using TimeWindowCompactionStrategy, a known improved over DateTieredCompactionStrategy.
 Data is optimised for queries with a single day.
 The penalty of reading multiple days is small, a few disk seeks, compared to the